0xProject/0x-settler/README.md

 query the deployer/registry for the address of the most recent contract before building or signing a transaction, metatransaction, or order.

+### AllowanceHolder addresses

+AllowanceHolder is deployed to the following addresses depending on the most advanced EVM hardfork supported on the chain.

+* `0x0000000000001fF3684f28c67538d4D072C22734` on chains supporting the Cancun hardfork (Ethereum Mainnet, Ethereum Sepolia, Polygon, Base, Optimism, Arbitrum, Blast)
+* `0x0000000000005E88410CcDFaDe4a5EfaE4b49562` on chains supporting the Shanghai hardfork (Bnb, Avalanche, Scroll)
+* `0x000000000000175a8b9bC6d539B3708EEd92EA6c` on chains supporting the London hardfork (Linea)

+### Permit2 address

+Permit2 is deployed to `0x000000000022D473030F116dDEE9F6B43aC78BA3` across all chains.

 ### Examples

 #### TypeScript ([viem](https://viem.sh/))